Site icon Our Breathing Planet

 Common Bottlenose Dolphin Physical Description

-It does follow the same pattern as other many other cetacea, though.
-That’s because the fabulous animal does display a moderate degree of the physiological trait of sexual dimorphism.
+The marine marvel does follow the same pattern as other many other cetacea, though.
+That’s because the fabulous animal fully displays a moderate degree of the physiological trait of sexual dimorphism.
 In its specific case, this trait manifests itself in terms of simple physical size.

-Males generally attain a greater length and body mass than their female counterparts.
+Males of the species generally attain a greater length and body mass than their female counterparts.
 In most instances, though, the difference isn’t greatly significant.
 Overall, both measurements vary significantly, often following different ranges.
-This includes both genders, as well.
+This tendency includes both genders, as well.

-In coloring, the Common Bottlenose Dolphin presents a nearly uniform gray shade.
-Slight variations occasionally present themselves in individuals, however.
+In terms of coloring, the aptly-named Common Bottlenose Dolphin presents a nearly uniform gray shade.
+Slight variations on this theme occasionally present themselves in individuals, however.
 Upon close inspection, however, many present a slightly lighter shade on the underside of the body.

-The cetacea further possesses a short, wel-defined nose.
+The amazing cetacea further possesses a comparatively short, well-defined nose.
 Often compared to a bottle, this serves as the source of the common name.
 Its neck evolved as more flexible than its cousins, too.
 That’s because five of their seven vertebrae aren’t fused, unlike other dolphins.

 Source: https://bit.ly/3FECmE3 Photo: Jason Pratt CCL: https://bit.ly/3FBbOU0